MagicMango54123/Nabhans_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone: Breadboard Prototype
-My project is called Third Eye for the Blind and it detects when something is close by and alerts the user(the blind person).
-The closer something is the more it will beep and alert the user how close something is.

 I will build my project using the prototype I currently have on a breadboard.
 I will want to customize it more and add features that will help the user even more.
 Then once I finish and finalize that I will put all of this on a perf board and solder it on.
 After I finish that I will find a comfortable way for the user to wear it.

 There are 7 different parts.
 A slide switch, LED, 200 ohms resistor, ultrasonic sensor, Arduino nano, buzzer, and DC 3V vibration motor.
 A slide switch is a switch that slides between 2 settings and I use it to switch between the buzzer and the motor.
 A LED is a semiconductor device that emits light when current flows through it and is used to indicate if the circuit is working.
 A 200 ohms resistor is a  resistor that limits the flow of electrons through a circuit to around 200 ohms.
 An ultrasonic sensor is an electronic device that measures the distance of a target object by emitting ultrasonic sound waves and converts the reflected sound into an electrical signal.
 Then those signals are used to turn on either the buzzer or the motor.
 An Arduino Nano is kinda like the brain of the whole thing.
 It is a microcontroller that reads inputs and gives outputs.
 A buzzer is an audio signaler device that is used to indicate to the user that something is close by.
 A DC 3V vibration motor is a small motor that vibrates when something is close by.